chugh007/CreditCard_FraudDetection/README.md

 * Metric Used : Area Under the ROC curve
 * Technique : Anomaly Detection

 This is a classic example to practice anomaly detection .
-I have followed the steps from Andrew NG's machine learning tutorial for anomaly detection .
+I have followed the steps from Andrew NG's machine learning tutorial for anomaly detection (https://youtu.be/086OcT-5DYI)

-<iframe width="560" height="315" src="https://www.youtube.com/embed/086OcT-5DYI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Implementation Notes